An AI community for Australians who actually build.

 Australian-run · Australian hours · Australian-English spelling

-A room, not a course.
+A community, not a course.

 Hosted on Skool.
 Small on purpose.
+Australian by design.

 A deep build session.
 Bring a real project; leave with it working.